What Is The Oxidation Number Of Nitrogen

 Q: How does electronegativity affect the oxidation number of nitrogen?

-A: Electronegativity plays a crucial role in determining the oxidation number of nitrogen.
+A: Electronegativity matters a lot in determining the oxidation number of nitrogen.
 If nitrogen is bonded to a more electronegative element (like oxygen or fluorine), it will have a positive oxidation number because it will be effectively "losing" electrons to the more electronegative element.
 Conversely, if nitrogen is bonded to a less electronegative element (like hydrogen or a metal), it will have a negative oxidation number.

 Q: Is the oxidation number the same as the actual charge on the nitrogen atom?